cilliagustin/projectportfolio3/README.md

     Add color images

 The only customisation used for the typography in the app were the titles created with ascii code.
-The titles "Sudoku Solver", "Information", "The Game" and "The App" were created to attract the attention of the user when going through a specific part of the app.
+The [titles](#titles) "Sudoku Solver", "Information", "The Game" and "The App" were created to attract the attention of the user when going through a specific part of the app.

     Add title images

 ### Structure
 The app runs with a easy to follow structure.
-Most of the big texts are stored in the text.py file and the run.py contains allk the functions used.
-There are Three "Menu functions" The main menu function, the information menu function and the start app functions.
+Most of the big texts are stored in the [text.py](text.py) file and the [run.py](run.py) contains all the functions used.
+There are Three "Menu functions" The [main menu function](#main-menu-function), the [information menu function](#information-menu-function) and the [start app function](#start-app-function).
 The first one works as a "Main screen" that lets you access the other two functions, the second one displays necesray information to the user and the thirs is the one where the user adds the information to get the anser to the sudoku.
 In any point of the app the user can exit the application by entering exit.

     Add structure diagram